kendaleiv/kendaleiv.github.io/_posts/2020-02-19-coding-to-support-both-dotnet-full-framework-and-dotnet-core.md

 ## Summary

-Writing code to support .NET Full Framework and .NET Core can bring about some extra work, but in cases where you need or want to support both this can help!
+Writing code to support .NET Full Framework and modern .NET can bring about some extra work, but in cases where you need or want to support both this can help!